Library Policies

 13.16 The Library Director is authorized to deny permission to use the Library Meeting Room to any group or individual that is disorderly, has significant fines, or that violates these rules.

-[reviewed January 29, 2019, Revised December 28th, 2021]
+[reviewed January 29, 2019, Revised December 28th, 2021, Revised 10-30, 2024]

-14. Display Space: The purpose of the Library's display facilities is to increase public awareness of the Library's resources and to fulfill its mission to promote intellectual freedom, life-long learning and the enhancement of cultural and leisure activities.
+14. Display Space: The purpose of the library's display facilities is to increase public awareness of the library's resources and to fulfill its mission to promote intellectual freedom, life-long learning and the enhancement of cultural and leisure activities.
 Exhibits using the facilities shall further one or more of these purposes:

 To call attention to a theme related to Library services, collections or programs.